ProfessionalsBrian S. Hermann

 - a major music label in the chapter 11 case of Beyond Oblivion;

-- and major music label in the chapter 11 case of Death Row Records; and
+- a major music label in the chapter 11 case of Death Row Records; and

 - a major music label in connection with various recording artist bankruptcies and out-of-court workouts.